rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > &emsp; *IMO, high quality code shifts cognitive load from maintainer to implementer*

 This works great even if both are the same person.
 My story about JS application rewrite shows that this is possible.
-The biggest prerequisite for the implementer was knowing what to avoid.
+In this case, the biggest prerequisite for the implementer was knowledge about what to avoid.

 _side_note_start